bailehang/UDACity2/README.md

 ## Getting started

 1. `conda env create -n drlnd --file drlnd.yml`,  Install the necessary environment.
 2. `conda activate drlnd`

-3. Then,  find directory and unzip the `Reacher_Windows_x86_64.zip` to the current directory
+3. The first deployment requires a unity environment,  find directory and unzip the `Reacher_Windows_x86_64.zip` to the current directory
 4. `jupyter notebook Continuous_Control.ipynb`
 5. The training can be run directly in the notebook